-Spokane is known for its high quality of life.6 Many sustainability and climate actions recommended in this plan will help to maintain and even improve our quality of life that may otherwise be threatened if we take no action at all.
+Spokane is known for its high quality of life.6 Many sustainability and climate actions recommended in this plan will help improve our quality of life, in comparison to our past as well as to the likely future in a business-as-usual scenario.
 From higher-paying green jobs and lower energy costs to greater opportunities to enjoy outdoor activities, the SAP will help ensure that Spokane will continue to be recognized as a place with a high quality of life.
 We can do better than "near perfect, near nature," and become a community that is "near perfect, in tune with nature."